5 minutes reading time

 6. Taking Photos of Taking Photos?

-‘Oh my baby looks soooo adorable.
-I just want to take a photo of her to send to my friend/cousin/grandma so everyone can see how adorable she is!’
+You may want to take a photo of your mini me to send to your friends, cousins, grandma, so they can see how adorable he or she is.

 7. Allow Yourself to Take a Breather

 You were up how many times last night?